mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 While each of these observations do not fall nearly into any one of the three planes being used as analytical tool, I begin with those oriented more to cultural focus which will deepen the observations in the previous chapter.

- and progress to the bulk of observations oriented chiefly to interpersonal activity and end with those more to do with personal knowledge construction.
+I then progress to the bulk of observations oriented chiefly to interpersonal activity and end with those more to do with personal knowledge construction.

 ## Cultural Plane / Apprenticeship - and Game patterns

 In the (previous) chapter on inclusive methods the role of cultural activites to engage and sustain engagement were examined.
 This chapter allows us to examine the role of game design patterns through a cultural lens.
+ADD QUICK SUMMARY OF PREVIOUS CHAPTERS FINDINGS.
+This section continues these streams of analysis and will deepen them by focusing on the use of GDP in particular.

 - Design patterns imagined used in other contexts as a form of apprenticeship
 - Tools: Specifics on Code Playgrounds and Phaser and a Javascript framework
 - the media literacy practices of transfer between tools - similar to other studies - see guided participation papers

 ### GDPs and playtesting to build a supportive community